BoYuanVisionary/Pro-CAD/README.md

 # Pro-CAD
-This is the official repo of paper: Clarify Before You Draw: Proactive Agents for Robust Text-to-CAD Generation Code and datasets will be available soon.
+This is the official repo of paper: Clarify Before You Draw: Proactive Agents for Robust Text-to-CAD Generation.

+Code and datasets will be available soon.